 Person with grey hair looks down at a lung cancer scan in front of their chest.
 The scan shows lungs that look like a toothy monster.

-The anticipation of the upcoming scan day causes worry than having to wait on the results can truly be debilitating for some.
-It is always on your mind if the scans are going to show stable, NED, or dreadful progression.
+The anticipation of the upcoming scan day causes significant worry, and having to wait on the results can truly be debilitating for some.
+It is always on your mind whether the scans are going to show stable, NED (No Evidence of Disease), or dreadful progression.
 I was diagnosed In November 2015 and I’ve had countless scans and then the horrible wait for the results.
-Once it was even three or four weeks before I received the MRI of the brain results because of a mix up at the cancer center.
-Normally I get my results the following week.
-I know some who get their results the same day.
-That was pretty recent when the mix up happened to me.
-Let me be honest that caused a lot of worry and stress.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Although the redirecting of emotional stress is a short time relief at times, I think of it as look how much of my time was spent free of emotional stress.
-Some of us start having Scanxiety weeks before the scans and all the way until the day we get the results.
-Others only have Scanxiety after the scans while awaiting the results.
-I had gotten to where I wasn’t really experiencing Scanxiety as much anymore.
-I had put it in my mind that I cannot stress it will not change the outcome.
-I will deal with the results when I get the results and the redirecting.
-My favorite redirect therapy is puzzles and crossword.
+Although the redirecting of emotional stress is only a short-term relief at times, I think of it this way: look how much of my time was spent free of emotional stress.
+Some of us start having scanxiety weeks before the scans and all the way until the day we get the results.
+Others only have scanxiety after the scans while awaiting the results.

-The fear of scans is very real
+The fear of scans and progression is very real

-The word Scanxiety doesn’t give justice to the real meaning behind that word.
+The word scanxiety doesn’t do justice to the real meaning behind that word.
 It’s more than just the hope of no progression or being stable.
-We want to hear news like shrinking or NED.
+We want to hear news like "shrinking" or NED.
 Scanxiety is caused by the mental abuse that cancer has caused us.
 The emotional abuse we feel knowing we have a potentially fatal disease.
 Cancer can be a crippling emotional rollercoaster for our minds.
-Scanxiety is a relatively new lung cancer word that I see being used more and more in all cancer communities.
-The fear of scans.
-The fear of the results and the fear of progression runs deep in our heart.
-The dreaded Scanxiety!

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The LungCancer.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.